Improving user engagement with Silktide

 GVSU monitor over 70,000 web pages with Silktide, and around 150-200 users contribute to their websites.
 They were using a testing tool, but their users found it difficult to use and understand due to the overly technical developer-focused information in the tool.

-With Silktide, Joe and Zach discovered a wealth of educational information in the platform that meant their users could learn and understand web accessibility and quality assurance issues.
+With Silktide, Joe and Zach discovered a wealth of educational information in the platform that meant their users could learn and understand web accessibility and content quality issues.
 They received fewer support emails, and more emails complimenting how easy Silktide is to use.
 They also said that Silktide identified more website issues.

 The process of transitioning to Silktide only took around 10 days.
 Zach did not need to create any education or training content on using Silktide, because the platform contained so much existing content created by the Silktide team that their users understood it straight away.